 Now don’t misunderstand us; corrugated cardboard can be very useful in certain applications.
 It’s great when you’re packing up to move, and a big cardboard box can provide countless hours of entertainment for little kids.
 But when it comes to protecting perishables in your grocery supply chain, corrugated cardboard has its disadvantages.
-Here are seven:
+Here are eight:

-- Crushing disappointment — Sure, their angular shapes and flat surfaces can make it easy to stack one corrugated cardboard box atop another.
+Sure, their angular shapes and flat surfaces can make it easy to stack one corrugated cardboard box atop another.
 However, stack them too high or heavy, and those boxes can suffer crush damage — and you’ll experience crushing disappointment when their contents are also damaged.

 In all honesty, people are at least partially to blame for this drawback of corrugated cardboard, because not everyone follows safe lifting practices when loading or unloading trucks.
 However, corrugated boxes don’t usually have handles that are standard on Tosca RPCs.
 Those handles make it easier to lift and move RPCs, reducing the risk of back injuries.

 It’s a reality of grocery supply chains: if you have perishables, you have moisture.
 Corrugated cardboard doesn’t do so well with moisture; it absorbs condensation and even leakage from packages.
 If your corrugated cardboard gets wet enough, its structural integrity will fail.
 Because they’re made of plastic, RPCs can shrug off moisture and keep doing their job protecting eggs, meat or produce.

-- What a waste — Corrugated cardboard boxes comprise the greatest weight of manufactured packaging product in the waste stream, according to Waste360.
+Corrugated cardboard boxes comprise the greatest weight of manufactured packaging product in the waste stream, according to Waste360.
 That’s a huge amount of tonnage traveling through the waste stream every year, including the portion that gets diverted to landfills and won’t be reused as intended.
 Every RPC that grocery supply chains use eliminates 1 to 1.5 pounds of corrugated cardboard from entering the supply chain.